Protect your iPhone against dangerous websites with Avast One

 Enter a URL, and VirusTotal will tell you if the site is suspicious.

-Install web security tools — For total website safety confidence, protect yourself with top-of-the-line cybersecurity suites, such as Avast Free Antivirus.
+Install web security tools — For total website safety confidence, protect yourself with top-of-the-line antivirus software.
 You can also add the benefit of privacy to website safety if you go with a virtual private network like Avast SecureLine VPN.
 And we’d be remiss if we didn’t mention Avast Secure Browser, the most security-forward browser available on the market.

 Avast Secure Browser is a private, fast, secure browser that protects you online.
 And, it’s free.